 August 17, 6:00-8:00 Orientation & open house

 Tues, Sept 5 First Day of Fall, 2017 Program

-Note: Elementary students sign up by the semester; middle and high school programs are meant to be a commitment for the entire year, barring unusual/unforeseen circumstances, such as a job transfer or unemployment.
+Note: Elementary students sign up by the semester; teen programs are meant to be a commitment for the entire year, barring unusual/unforeseen circumstances, such as a job transfer or unemployment.